swiftlang/swift-evolution/proposals/nnnn-playground-quicklook-api-revamp.md

 ## Introduction ##

-The standard library currently includes API which allows a type to customize its representation in Xcode playgrounds and Swift Playgrounds.
+The standard library currently includes API which allows a type to customize its description in Xcode playgrounds and Swift Playgrounds.
 This API takes the form of the `PlaygroundQuickLook` enum which enumerates types which are supported for quick looks, and the `CustomPlaygroundQuickLookable` protocol which allows a type to return a custom `PlaygroundQuickLook` value for an